Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Abstract

 \section{Abstract}

 The asymptotic (non)equivalence of canonical and microcanonical ensembles, describing systems with soft and hard constraints respectively, is a central concept in statistical physics.
-Traditionally, ensemble equivalence (EE) has been associated with the vanishing of the relative canonical fluctuations of the constraints in the thermodynamic limit.
-Recently, it has been reformulated in terms of a vanishing relative entropy density between microcanonical and canonical probabilities.
-The earliest observations of the breakdown of EE required phase transitions or long-range interactions.
+Traditionally, the breakdown of ensemble equivalence (EE) has been associated with nonvanishing relative canonical fluctuations of the constraints in the thermodynamic limit.
+Recently, it has been reformulated in terms of a nonvanishing relative entropy density between microcanonical and canonical probabilities.
+The earliest observations of EE violation required phase transitions or long-range interactions.
 More recent research on binary networks found that an extensive number of local constraints can also break EE, even in absence of phase transitions.
-In this work we study for the first time ensemble nonequivalence in weighted networks with local constraints.
-Unlike their binary counterpart, these networks can undergo a form of Bose-Einstein condensation (BEC) producing a core-periphery structure where a finite fraction of the link weights concentrates in the core.
+Here we study for the first time ensemble nonequivalence in weighted networks with local constraints.
+Unlike their binary counterparts, these networks can undergo a form of Bose-Einstein condensation (BEC) producing a core-periphery structure where a finite fraction of the link weights concentrates in the core.
 This phenomenon creates a unique setting where local constraints coexist with a phase transition.
-We find that all the relative fluctuations vanish in the non-BEC phase while some of them do not vanish in the BEC phase, showing that fluctuations are sensitive to the phase transition.
-By contrast, for all positive temperatures the relative entropy density never vanishes, showing that EE is broken by the extensivity of the number of constraints, irrespective of BEC.
-Only at zero temperature, where the effective number of constraints becomes finite, EE is broken by BEC in a subtle way.
-Therefore, in presence of local constraints, the vanishing of relative fluctuations no longer guarantees EE.
+We find surviving relative fluctuations only in the condensed phase, as in more traditional BEC settings.
+However, we also find a non-vanishing relative entropy density for all temperatures, signalling a breakdown of EE due to the presence of an extensive number of constraints, irrespective of BEC.
+Therefore, in presence of extensively many local constraints, vanishing relative fluctuations no longer guarantee EE.